 User Profile Design: Key Elements to Use

 Just like any other page, design of a user profile page has to include some crucial elements in order to be successful.
 What are they?

 When creating a profile on a site or in a mobile app, people are usually prompted to upload a picture/photo.
 This image plays a crucial role.
 For instance, it can help you get a job offer through LinkedIn or find the love of your life on a dating app.
 On social networks, such pictures are no less important—remember the power of the first impression!

-So design a user profile page wisely, making it possible to upload custom images and avatars, and change them as often as needed.
+Make user profile interface design wisely, making it possible to upload custom images and avatars, and change them as often as needed.

 Name and Nickname